arkin0x/cyberspace/readme.md

 # Cyberspace Meta-Protocol

 Cyberspace is a digital space that has 3 axes each 2^85 long.
 Objects from the nostr protocol can be addressed in this space in several ways.
 The method usually depends on the event's kind.
-Generally, all coordinates are derived from a 256-bit number by discarding the least significant bit and then dividing it into three 85-bit twos-compliment integers representing X, Y and Z coordinates; this is referred to as embedding.
+Generally, all coordinates are derived from a 256-bit number by discarding the least significant bit and then decoding it into three 85-bit twos-compliment integers representing X, Y and Z coordinates; this is referred to as embedding.
+This process is [discussed below](#claiming-real-estate-and-building-structures).

 - Kind 1 "notes" are addressed by simhashing the content of the event to obtain a 256-bit hash, which can be embedded into X, Y, and Z coordinates.
 This is referred to as a semantic coordinate because there is a relationship between the coordinate and the meaning of the event.
 - Constructs are kind 33333 (replaceable) events.
 The construct event ID, a 256-bit hash, can be embedded into X, Y, and Z coordinates.